prasanna7401/Securenetes/README.md

 ## Solution Architecture

-As shown below, this tool depends on `kubebench` utility to perform the security audit of the k8s cluster, to perform the automatic remediation with the python script.
+As shown below, this tool depends on `kubebench` utility to perform the security audit of the k8s cluster, and to perform the automatic remediation with the python script.

 ![hla](./screenshots/high-level-architecture.png)